kaisbitar/sensory-minds/README.md

 TailwindCSS was chosen for this project because it's light weight and it provides a fast and efficient way to style components without having to write custom CSS from scratch.
 It also offers a wide range of pre-built styles that make it easy to create a consistent and visually appealing design.

+## Why Framer Motion

+Framer Motion is a powerful library for adding animation and gesture support to React applications.
+It allows developers to easily create high-quality animations with minimal code, and provides a wide range of tools for customizing and fine-tuning animations.

+In this project, Framer Motion was used to add intialization animations and celebration animations when the user achieves a winning pattern on the bingo board.
+The library's ease of use and flexibility made it the perfect choice for implementing these animations.

 ## Randomized Winning Chances

 To ensure that multiple players have an equal chance of winning, the application shuffles the bingo board on every page refresh.
 This guarantees that no player has an advantage over the others, as the position of the winning patterns is randomized for each player.
 By shuffling the cards, the application provides a fair and enjoyable experience for all players.